MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_root_error_status.md

 ### -field DUMMYSTRUCTNAME.CorrectableErrorReceived

+A single bit that indicates that a correctable error message has been received.

 ### -field DUMMYSTRUCTNAME.MultipleCorrectableErrorsReceived

+A single bit that indicates that multiple correctable error messages have been received.

 ### -field DUMMYSTRUCTNAME.UncorrectableErrorReceived

+A single bit that indicates that an uncorrectable error message has been received.

 ### -field DUMMYSTRUCTNAME.MultipleUncorrectableErrorsReceived

+A single bit that indicates that multiple uncorrectable error messages have been received.

 ### -field DUMMYSTRUCTNAME.FirstUncorrectableFatal

+A single bit that indicates that the first uncorrectable error message that was received was for a fatal error.

 ### -field DUMMYSTRUCTNAME.NonFatalErrorMessagesReceived

+A single bit that indicates that one or more non-fatal uncorrectable error messages have been received.

 ### -field DUMMYSTRUCTNAME.FatalErrorMessagesReceived

+A single bit that indicates that one or more non-fatal uncorrectable error messages have been received.

 ### -field DUMMYSTRUCTNAME.Reserved

+Reserved.

 ### -field DUMMYSTRUCTNAME.AdvancedErrorInterruptMessageNumber

+The MSI/MSI-X vector that is used for the interrupt messages that are generated in association with any of the status bits of the advanced error reporting capability.

-#### - AsULONG
+### -field AsULONG

 A ULONG representation of the contents of the PCI_EXPRESS_ROOT_ERROR_STATUS structure.

-#### - CorrectableErrorReceived

-A single bit that indicates that a correctable error message has been received.

-#### - MultipleCorrectableErrorsReceived

-A single bit that indicates that multiple correctable error messages have been received.

-#### - UncorrectableErrorReceived

-A single bit that indicates that an uncorrectable error message has been received.

-#### - MultipleUncorrectableErrorsReceived

-A single bit that indicates that multiple uncorrectable error messages have been received.

-#### - FirstUncorrectableFatal

-A single bit that indicates that the first uncorrectable error message that was received was for a fatal error.

-#### - NonFatalErrorMessagesReceived

-A single bit that indicates that one or more non-fatal uncorrectable error messages have been received.

-#### - FatalErrorMessagesReceived

-A single bit that indicates that one or more non-fatal uncorrectable error messages have been received.

-#### - Reserved

-Reserved.

-#### - AdvancedErrorInterruptMessageNumber

-The MSI/MSI-X vector that is used for the interrupt messages that are generated in association with any of the status bits of the advanced error reporting capability.

 ## -remarks